Goat (or lamb) biryani

 Dahi mirch

-To make the "korma", In a bowl add the yogurt, turmeric, coriander powder, ground cayenne and whisk till smooth.
+To make the "korma", In a bowl, add the yoghurt, turmeric, coriander powder, and ground cayenne and whisk till smooth.
 Set aside.
-In a deep pot heat the oil and add the cardamom pods, cloves, cinnamon stick, cumin seeds, and bay leaves.
+In a deep pot, heat the oil and add the cardamom pods, cloves, cinnamon sticks, cumin seeds, and bay leaves.
 Cook on medium heat till the cumin turns golden.
-Add the onion and saute till the onions are well browned, about 10 minutes.
-Add the garlic and ginger pastes and cook for 1 minute.
-Add all the rest of the spices, cardamom powder, garam masala, mace, salt, and green chiles and cook for 1 minute being careful not to burn the powdered spices.
-Add the yogurt mix and cook on medium heat till it begins to bubble.
+Add the onion and saute till the onions are well browned about 10 minutes.
+Add the garlic and ginger paste and cook for 1 minute.
+Add all the rest of the spices, cardamom powder, garam masala, mace, salt, and green chiles, and cook for 1 minute, careful not to burn the powdered spices.
+Add the yoghurt mix and cook on medium heat until it bubbles.
 Add the goat pieces and fold into the gravy.
-I usually cook the gravy with a splash of water in an Instapot for 50 minutes.
-Alternatively, you can simmer on the stove for 1.5-2 hours, adding some water if required to keep the ingredients from burning, till the meat is fork tender.
+I cook the gravy with a splash of water in an Instapot for 50 minutes.
+Alternatively, you can simmer on the stove for 1.5-2 hours, adding some water, if required, to keep the ingredients from burning till the meat is fork tender.
 The resulting "korma" should be thick, the sauce coating the meat heavily, and the oil should have separated from the curry.
 Set aside to cool.

-To cook the rice, add all the ingredients, mix well and cook either in a rice cooker or on the stove.
-If you are cooking on the stove, stir the rice occasionally so it does not stick to the bottom of the pot.
+To cook the rice, add all the ingredients, mix well, and cook it either in a rice cooker or on the stove.
+If you cook on the stove, stir the rice occasionally so it does not stick to the bottom of the pot.

-To assemble the biryani, in an oven proof dish or Pyrex dish add an even layer of rice using about half the rice.
-Layer the '"korma"over the rice and pat down to make an even layer.
+To assemble the biryani, add an even layer of rice using about half the rice in an oven-proof dish or Pyrex dish.
+Layer the ' korma' over the rice and pat down to make an even layer.
 Add the final layer of rice on top.
-Pour the milk on to the biryani and sprinkle with fried onions and cilantro.
-Add a coupe of dahi mirch as decorations.
-Cover with a tightfitting lid or foil sealing all the sides, and set aside till ready to bake.
+Pour the milk over the biryani and sprinkle with fried onions and cilantro.
+Add a couple of dahi mirch as decorations.
+Cover with a tight-fitting lid or foil, sealing all the sides, and set aside until ready to bake.

 To serve:

-Heat the oven to 375°F with the rack in the center of the oven.
+Heat the oven to 375°F, with the rack in the centre.
 Place the sealed dish in the oven and bake for 45-60 minutes.
-Remove, open at the table so the guests get their first whiff from the steam from the briyani, and serve.
+Remove, open at the table so the guests get their first whiff of the biryani's steam, and serve.
 Have extra dahi mirch on the side at the table.